 Out of all conversations we had with Preston on the Agency Highway podcast episode, some of our favourite advice was to take a long, hard look at your copywriting to make sure you’re writing for your visitors, not for yourself.

-Too often, portfolios and agency websites sound like “me, me, me”, or “we, we, we.” … kind of shocking when all we ever talk about is how great we are at putting ourselves in the customer’s shoes.
+Too often, portfolios agency websites sound like “me, me, me”, or “we, we, we.” … kind of shocking when all we ever talk about is how great we are at putting ourselves in the customer’s shoes.

 So why aren’t we practising what we preach?

 Let’s say you’re a business owner of a company looking for someone to design your website because you know you suck at doing it yourself.
-Which of these two statements makes you feel like the agency can help you out more?
+Which of these two statements makes you feel like the web design agency can help you out more?